 4626 Kingston Rd.

-Status: In progress.
-In 2022, renovations on the existing motel completed in and tenants began moving in to the new homes.
+Status: Phase 1 Completed.
+In 2022, renovations on the existing motel completed in and tenants moved in to the new homes.
+Phase 2 In progress.
 The modular building remains under construction.
+Construction is expected to be completed in Fall 2024.

 About: The City of Toronto is renovating the existing motel and adding a new five-storey modular building to provide new affordable rental homes with support services for approximately 86 people.